sejpalkalpesh/eth-signer/README.md

 ### Features

-- Support for EIP-2718 (Typed Transaction) and EIP-2939 (Access List Transaction)
+- Support for Ethereum Transaction and Message Signing using AWS Key Management Service
-- Support for EIP-1559 (Dynamic Fee Transaction)

 ### Contributors